Bank of America Tower

 110 N. Wacker Dr.

-Visitors will be able to enjoy a self-guided tour of the expansive lobby, exterior riverwalk and 3rd floor event space.
+Visitors may enjoy a self-guided tour of the expansive lobby, Riverwalk, and 3rd floor event space.
 The 3rd floor features a pre-function area, ballroom with riverfront views and the board room.
+A presentation on the site's history and construction will be on view in this space.